Non-Thesis MS Rules & Checklist

 Non-Thesis Comprehensive Exam

-Non-thesis students must record their comprehensive exams' (often referred as "exit exams") results using the following form.
+Non-thesis students must record their comprehensive exams' (often referred to as "exit exams") results using the following form.

 Non-Thesis Comprehensive Exam Rules